tnathu-ai/XML-preprocessing-job-ad/README.md

 ![tree map structure for the job ad](tree_map_XML.png)

 # Background
-Nowadays there are many job hunting websites including seek.com, Azuna.com, etc. These job hunting sites all manage a job search system, where job hunters could search for relevant jobs based on keywords, salary, and categories, etc. Job advertisement data analysis is becoming increasingly important and beneficial for job hunting sites, as they can be used to make improvements on the experience of users searching for jobs.
-This assessment assumes that you, as a data analyst, are required to wrangle a large set of job advertisement records stored in xml format and with unknown data quality issues, you will also be required to integrate the given data set with another data source, identify and resolve conflicts in data integration.
+There are many job hunting websites including seek.com, Azuna.com, etc. These job hunting sites all manage a job search system, where job hunters could search for relevant jobs based on keywords, salary, and categories, etc. Job advertisement data analysis is becoming increasingly important and beneficial for job hunting sites, as they can be used to make improvements on the experience of users searching for jobs.
+I need to wrangle a set of job advertisement records stored in xml format and with unknown data quality issues, you will also be required to integrate the given data set with another data source, identify and resolve conflicts in data integration.
 3 major tasks that are specified as follows, which has to be completed in order:

 # Challenges of data analytics
 This scenario describes 3 challenges in volume, variety, and value.